 My Master's thesis treated the usefulness of animated transitions for storytelling with data.
 The research was conducted in collaboration with Dr. Nicole Jardine and Dr. Steven Franconeri from the Visual Thinking Lab at Northwestern University.

-The research on data visualization has traditionally focused on maximizing the throughput of information through the reader’s visual system.
+Research on data visualization has traditionally focused on maximizing the throughput of information through the reader’s visual system.
 This is useful for researchers who need to explore large amounts of data but it is very strenuous.
 Narrative visualization, on the other hand, is a new approach to visualization that uses storytelling techniques to reduce the mental burden of the reader.

 Charts as a story